Andy-Waine/smartcontract-blackjack/README.md

 # :black_joker: Smart Contract Blackjack :diamonds: :spades: :hearts: :clubs:

 > The House is a Smart Contract in this Blackjack dApp that utilizes
-> Chainlink VRF for a cryptograhically-guaranteed Randomized Deck Shuffling.
+> Chainlink VRF for cryptograhically-guaranteed Randomized Deck Shuffling.

 << DEMO GIF WILL GO HERE (CENTERED) >>